fzero/lhl-lectures/ADV-devops-intro/README.md

 Large applications usually rely on external services to take care of static assets.
 These are called **Content Distribution Networks** (CDNs).
 The most commonly used ones today are [Amazon Cloudfront](https://aws.amazon.com/cloudfront/), [Cloudflare](https://www.cloudflare.com/) and [Akamai](https://www.akamai.com/).

+## CORS - Cross Origin Resource Sharing

+Depending on your setup, the client-side part of your app may be in a different domain from your API back-end.
+This situation can create problems if your server isn't properly configured to do [CORS](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing) properly.

+By default, browsers will **not** allow Javascript code served by one domain to fetch or post data to an API hosted somewhere else.
+To fix this, your back-end must **grant permission** to the domain(s) where your client-side code is hosted.
+You can also enable access from any domain if you wish, _but that's not recommended unless you have another way of limiting access_ (authentication for example).

+If you're using [Express](http://expressjs.com) you can add the [`cors`](https://github.com/expressjs/cors) middleware package to your project.
+It provides a very easy way to control access to your API endpoints.

+[You can also do it manually if you want.](https://enable-cors.org/server_expressjs.html) CORS is controlled by response headers after all, and that's very easy to implement [in pretty much any language](https://enable-cors.org/server.html).

 ## How to put everything together

 There are several ways to go about hosting an application, but in general the decision is about taking time to do things from scratch or spending more to use a more convenient and automated process.